-Gong analyzes calls using multiple methods to determine who was on the call and when they spoke.
-This information is used to calculate stats, and is shown on the call page to help you navigate to the relevant parts of the call.
+Gong uses multiple methods to to determine who was on a call and when they spoke.
+This information is used to calculate stats, and is shown on the call page to help people navigate to the relevant parts of the call.

 Dividing calls into speaker segments

 The first step in speaker identification is dividing the call into segments, each associated with a single speaker.
-Gong does this in one of two ways:
+Gong does this in the following ways:

-• Telephony calls: When Gong receives stereo recordings, we use the two channels to determine the speakers.
-Assuming that these are the two speakers, we do not attempt to divide the call further.
+Telephony recordings: When Gong receives stereo recordings, we assume the two channels are the two speakers, and don’t try to divide the call further.

-When Gong receives mono recordings, we separate the single audio channel into as many channels as there are speakers, according to voice variance in a process known as diarization.
+Mono recordings: When Gong receives mono recordings, we separate the single audio channel into as many channels as there are speakers, according to voice variance.

 How participant identification works